 (918) 250-7663

-Winter weather in Tulsa can be unpredictable and tough on your roof.
-Rapid temperature changes, heavy snow, and ice can damage shingles, create leaks, and lead to costly repairs.
-Preparing your roof before winter is crucial to avoid these issues.
-Here’s a quick summary of what you need to do:
+Tulsa winters are notoriously unpredictable, and they can be incredibly tough on your roof.
+Rapid temperature swings, heavy snowfall, and ice accumulation can quickly damage shingles, create leaks, and lead to expensive emergency repairs.
+Preparing your roof before the first freeze is the most effective way to protect your investment.

-• Clean Gutters and Roof: Remove leaves, twigs, and moss to prevent water backups and ice dams.
-Ensure gutters are unclogged and sloped correctly.
+• Clean Gutters and Surfaces: Clear away leaves and moss to prevent water backups and ice dams.

-Taking these steps now can protect your home from winter damage.
-For complex repairs or inspections, consider hiring a professional roofing service like Pro-Tech Roofing in Tulsa.
+Taking these steps today can protect your home from winter damage.
+For complex repairs or inspections, we suggest consulting with a professional roofing service like Pro-Tech Roofing in Tulsa.

 6 Tips to Prevent Winter Roof Leaks